RavenCutie21/Voice-Changer-Settings/README.md

 # Testing
 While testing the only important thing to pay attention to are the Chunk/Extra.
 Just make sure you already changed your Tune and saved what you think sounds closest to the voice you are using.

+You will do an audio test, if there is any sort of lag or stuttering that means your chunk is too low, or not using enough EXTRA, Ideally do not exceed 32768 extra as CPU resource usage is exponential from this setting

+If it is perfectly clear you can try lowering your chunk more until you get an acceptable latency, else raise it

+That's all you do in a loop there will be a point you can't proceed anymore and those are your perfect settings, unless you play something thats extremely intensive on your system then you have to tweak it a little bit.

 # you do not need to proceed from this point on